-If we saw this world as one Grand Academy –Learners would wish it were – most of its students major in some aspect of weapon technology while all too few take an elective in peace.
-As the machinery of war grinds on, only its most devoted slaves may evaluate its usefulness in public discourse.
+If we saw this world as one Grand Academy – as Learners would bring it about – most of its students major in some aspect of weapon technology while all too few take at most an elective minor in peace.
+As the machinery of war grinds on without letup, only its most devoted slaves may evaluate its usefulness in public discourse.

 Hardly anyone can list the great peace mentors.
-Peace’s foremost practitioners have been unassuming gentlefolk and female peace practitioners as under-reported here as they have been in general history.
+Peace’s foremost practitioners have been unassuming gentlefolk; female peace practitioners, as under-reported here as they have been in general history.
 Compare this state of ignorance with our familiarity with Genghis Khan, Hitler and like masters of mayhem.
 If peace were our first priority – not mass murder – this Learner deficit would cause us grave concern.

-Read the first chapters of Learner to take in its vocabulary: (“Intro & Vocab” to “Stop”).
-Then resume your random perusal in any of its three Sections:
+Read the first few chapters of Learner to take in its vocabulary: (“Intro & Vocab” to “Stop”).
+Then resume your perusal at random in any of its three Sections: